ckuelker/quick-guide-en-us/Dev/License/check-github-license.md

    are collected in the `_licenses` directory of the _choosealicense.com_
    repository:
    <https://github.com/github/choosealicense.com/tree/gh-pages/_licenses>.
-   This licenses should be detected.
+   These licenses should be recognized.
 The license file from _github.com_ contains metadata about the license, such as an id called `spdx`.
-Only licenses with an id will be recognized.
+Only licenses with an id will be detected.
 See
    <https://github.com/spdx/license-list-data> and
    <https://github.com/spdx/license-list-XML> for details.

 2. Sometimes a license is added later with a `LICENSE` file, or the license file has a different name.
-For example, `COPYING`' is the `GNU` standard.
+For example, `COPYING` is the `GNU` standard.
 I do not know which files are scanned (other than `COPYING` and `LICENSE`), but to be sure it might be advisable to rename the file to either `LICENSE` or `COPYING`.
-If both files exist, the project will show both licenses:
+If both files exist, the project will display both licenses:
    "CC-BY-SA-4.0, GFDL-1.3 licenses found".

 3. The content of the `LICENSE` file should be **text** with **78** characters per line.
 The best way to ensure this is to copy the contents of the license file found in the `_licenses` directory to `LICENSE`.

-4. The Ruby gem called Licensee <https://github.com/licensee/licensee> is used to query the license.
+4. The Licensee Ruby gem <https://github.com/licensee/licensee> is used to query the license.
 To use it, the following requirements are necessary:

    - Recent Ruby version (2.7 for example, 2.3 will not work) (faraday-net_http
      requires Ruby version >= 2.6.0.)

    - A recent version of Debian (Bullseye will work; Stretch will not, even from package).
-An older Debian could use `aptitude insall ruby-licensee` to install `licensee`, but newer licenses may not be recognized and this binary seems to be broken on Debian Stretch.
+An older Debian could use `aptitude insall ruby-licensee` to install `licensee`, but newer licenses may not be recognized and this binary seems to broken on Debian Stretch.

    - Even if you are considering installing from source, it is convenient to install the heavy dependencies from package, install as root using the command `aptitude install ruby-rugged`.

    - Use the `gem install` command.

-   - Use the `--user-install` command line option or add `gem: --user-install` to `~/gemrc` (tested) or use the `root` user (not tested).
+   - Use the `--user-install` switch or add `gem: --user-install` to `~/gemrc` (tested) or use the `root` user (untested).

    - Add `~/.local/share/gem/ruby/2.7.0/bin` to your `PATH` if you are using Ruby 2.7.

-   - If `licensee` is to be installed from source.
+   - If you want to install `licensee` from source.
 The dependencies are at least `rugby-dev`, `cmake` and maybe `libevent-pthreads-2.1-7`, but surely other dependencies need to be installed as well.
-This path was not investigated further on older systems or with out package install of `ruby-rugged`.
+This path has not been explored further on older systems or without installing `ruby-rugged`.

    - After running `gem install licensee`, the `licensee` binary can be found in `~/.local/share/gem/ruby/2.7.0/bin` or, if installed via package, in `/usr/bin/licensee`.